SUSTAINABLE SOLUTIONS THROUGH SCIENCE

-The ESS SABRSLP integration with the Symbiotic Growth System naturally proliferates activation in soil, water and plant biology delivering a sustainable, highly productive organic multiple focus growth program.
+The ESSI SABRSLP integration with the Symbiotic Cultivation System naturally proliferates activation in soil, water and plant biology delivering a sustainable, highly productive organic multiple focus growth program.

 Growing Importance Naturally

 Plant biostimulants contain substance(s) or microorganisms whose function when applied to plants or the rhizosphere is to stimulate natural processes to enhance/benefit nutrient uptake, nutrient efficiency, tolerance to abiotic stress, and crop quality.
 Natural biostimulants are a critical ingredient in sustainability and can dramatically reduce the use of ecologically oppressing chemical stimulation and fertilisation.

 Smart growth: Developing an economy based on sound, practiced knowledge and innovation.
-As a member of the scientific biostimulants sector and research-based industry, ESS and ESSI generates knowledge and innovation for a societally prosperous bio-based economy.
+As a member of the scientific biostimulants sector and research-based industry, ESSI generates knowledge and innovation for a societally prosperous bio-based economy.